elzinko/elementor-media-validator-plugin/README.md

 - [ ] check LICENCE for wordpress compatibility and pro version
 - [ ] [distribute](https://www.dreamhost.com/blog/how-to-create-your-first-wordpress-plugin/) plugin

-## infos
+## Infos

-package.json : Utilisez-le pour les dépendances JavaScript et les scripts liés au développement de votre plugin.composer.json : Utilisez-le pour les dépendances PHP spécifiques à WordPress et pour définir la version minimale requise de PHP, entre autres.Actions GitHub : Utilisez-les pour automatiser les tâches de packaging et de création de releases sur GitHub.
-Ces actions peuvent être personnalisées en fonction de vos besoins spécifiques.
+- **package.json** : Use it for JavaScript dependencies and scripts related to your plugin development.
+- **composer.json** : Use it for WordPress-specific PHP dependencies and to set the minimum PHP version required, among other things.
+- **Actions GitHub** : Use them to automate packaging and release creation tasks on GitHub.
+These actions can be customized to your specific needs.